 Follow these three steps to opt out of correspondence on OptOutPreScreen.com.

-- At the bottom of the page, click the blue button that says Click Here to Opt-In or Opt Out.
+- At the bottom of the homepage, click the blue button that says Click Here to Opt-In or Opt-Out.

 - Select the Electronic Opt-Out for Five Years option.
 The default selection will actually sign you up for more junk mail, so be careful.

-- To permanently stop junk mail, you’ll need to print out and mail a form you’ll be taken to by following the prompt.
+- To stop this junk mail permanently, you’ll need to print out and mail a form you’ll be taken to by following the prompt.

-If you sign up with CatalogChoice (only your name an email address are required), the company will help you cancel catalogs you no longer want to receive.
+If you sign up with CatalogChoice (only your name and email address are required), the company will help you cancel catalogs you no longer want to receive.